Contact: Kate Whitlock

 Adult to Youth Ratio: 1:5

-Accommodations: Low cost housing is available at a local college in the summer and year round at two retreat centers.
+Accommodations: Low cost housing is available at a local college in the summer and year round at two retreat centers or in local churches.
 These accommodations need to be booked as early as possible.

 Cost: A suggested donation of $100 per person/week will assist in this housing ministry.